Do Go On - 360 - Alan Turing & The Enigma

 Like, imagine it.

-Imagine if he was actually a calculator in another life.
+he was a calculator in another life.

-But that means the calculator died and was reincarnated,
+But that means a calculator died

-which means calculators have souls.
+Which means calculators have souls.

-Dave, this is a lot bigger than I think you realize.
+Dave, this is a lot bigger

-If you turn him upside down, he looks like poop.
+If you're turning him upside down,

-No wonder he was falling through stools.
+No wonder if it was falling through stools.

-That's but a wisp.
+That's a whistle.

 But a wisp.